All Entries must be submitted online through Encore’s registration portal.

 Small Group– 1st place wins $100 Encore Dollars.

 Large Group/Line- 1st place wins $125 Encore Dollars.

 Scholarships awarded in all cities.

-Re-Performance – Under no circumstances will any dancer be allowed to re-perform any number unless the number has been interrupted by a technical problem on the part of Encore, an electrical failure or any extenuating circumstance on the part of Encore solely, that heretofore is unforeseen.
-Conditions of a stage are not the responsibility of Encore and will not be considered in the re-performance of a number.
+Re-performance– under no circumstances will any dancer be allowed to re-perform any number unless the number has been interrupted by a technical problem on the part of Encore, an electrical failure or any extenuating circumstance on the part of Encore solely, that heretofore is unforeseen.
+Conditions of the stage are not the responsibility of Encore and will not be considered in the re-performance of a number.

-Cancellation/Extension of Showcase – Encore reserves the right to cancel or extend any showcase in accordance with the response of the number of showcase entries.
-Studios will be notified within three days if the showcase is to be extended.
-In case of cancellation, all registration fees will be promptly refunded.
+Cancellation/Extension of Events– Encore reserves the right to cancel or extend any event in accordance with the response of the number of event entries.
+Studios will be notified within three days if an event is to be extended.

 Publicity– Choreographers, Teachers, and Performers automatically grant permission to Encore to use their photos and videos for advertising and publicity purposes, inclusive of television, video taping, or film broadcast in connection with promotion campaigns.